 The Cigar Shop is partnering with Harley Davidson on sixteen events throughout the course of this year that are all geared towards supporting 501(c)(3) charities in the local area.
 Several will be on-site at Harley Davidson; several are rides throughout the Myrtle Beach area.

 The Cigar Shop is having a Grand Opening Thursday, March 23 from 5-9pm.
 Harley Davidson will be in attendance, and Palmetto Distillery will be offering a tasting while the Myrtle Beach Chamber of Commerce will do a ribbon cutting.
-There will be a cigar brand owner there to answer questions— promotion- al items, food, raffle prizes, door prizes, cocktails, as well as non-alcoholic beverages.
+There will be a cigar brand-owner there to answer questions; promotional items; food; raffle prizes; door prizes; and cocktails and mocktails.

-“We wanted a world-class presentation with a tremendous selection coupled with huge square footage,” Mark tells me.
+“We wanted a world-class presentation with a tremendous selection coupled with huge square footage,” Mark says in speaking of how he designed his store.
 “Everything we do here we are thinking outside the box.
-This is a place, which is a tribute to the lifestyle of the cigar world; we want it to be a place where anyone can come and have room to spread out.
+This is a place which is a tribute to the lifestyle of the cigar world; we want it to be a place where anyone can come and have room to spread out.
 We’re filling a need here in the Myrtle Beach area.
 It’s truly a unique, world-class shop.”

 The Cigar Shop

-The Cigar Shop, 4723 South Kings Highway, is across the street from Harley Davidson of Myrtle Beach; 5 minutes from Market Common; 10 minutes from the airport.
-Visit them at www.facebook.com/thecigarshops for upcoming events.
-Website up and coming— check back in two months— www.thecigarshop.com.
-Lounge rental $50 per hour, $250 for entire day, also available for private functions and corporate meetings; must be 21+ to enter lounge.
+Lounge rental $50 per hour, $250 for entire day; private functions and corporate meetings; must be 21+ to enter lounge.
 Short-term locker rentals available; also by month or year.